 Two Mistakes Healthcare SaaS Companies Make

 Treating the BAA as the compliance control.
 A BAA is a contract, not a security program.
 Signing one obligates you to be compliant — it does not make you compliant.
-The enforcement actions that have resulted in seven-figure settlements almost always involved organizations that had BAAs in place but hadn't implemented the underlying requirements.
+The HIPAA enforcement actions that have resulted in seven-figure settlements almost always involved organizations that had signed BAAs but hadn't implemented the underlying requirements.
+OCR doesn't care that you had paperwork.

-Implementing the Security Rule but skipping the Breach Notification Rule.
+Implementing the Security Rule but ignoring the Breach Notification Rule.
 HIPAA has three rules that apply to business associates: the Privacy Rule, the Security Rule, and the Breach Notification Rule.
-The Breach Notification Rule requires you to notify covered entities of breaches within 60 days of discovery and defines what constitutes a breach.
-If you don't have a documented process for breach detection, assessment, and notification, you are not fully compliant — regardless of how good your technical controls are.
+Most organizations focus on the Security Rule and stop there.
+The Breach Notification Rule requires you to notify covered entities of breaches within 60 days of discovery — and it defines "breach" more broadly than most teams expect.
+If you don't have a documented process for breach detection, assessment, and notification, you are not fully compliant, regardless of how solid your technical controls are.

 What "Actually Implemented" Looks Like